I Love You Will U Marry Me: Cultural impact

 The slogan was included on a replica of the bridge exhibited by architect Jeremy Till in the British Pavilion at the Venice Biennale of Architecture in 2006.
 It was added to promotional T-shirts printed for Urban Splash, one of which was worn on stage by Alex Turner of the Arctic Monkeys.
 It was also added to the developer's sale brochures and on cushions in show flats.
 As the paint faded, Urban Splash commissioned a neon sign in 2011 that was installed on the bridge directly over the words to make them permanent and visible at night, taking inspiration from the neon sign light artworks of Tracey Emin.

 The Thornbridge Brewery made an "I Love You Will U Marry Me" strawberry blonde ale, bottles of which were presented to buyers of flats.
 It was the inspiration for several musicians, including a 2012 song "The I Love You bridge" by The Crookes and a 2017 song "I Love You, Will You Marry Me" by Yungblud.

-The slogan is part of the set of the musical Standing at the Sky's Edge.
+The slogan is included in the set of the musical Standing at the Sky's Edge, which is set at the Park Hill estate, and is alluded to by the characters.